 - Red cabbage

 - Psyllium husk

-Fruits, vegetables, and legumes are generally full of fibers.
-All of these foods are healthy, but not all of them are keto-proof.
+Fruits, vegetables, and legumes are generally full of fibres.
+These foods are healthy, but not all of them are keto-proof.
 When you want to stick to the ketogenic diet, you might want to stick to the foods mentioned in the list above.

 Problems with blockage

-Clogging can be caused by a lack of fiber, but also by a lack of exercise or drinking too little water.
+Clogging can be caused by a lack of fibre and a lack of exercise or drinking too little water.
 Do you eat enough seeds, vegetables, and fruit?
-If so, extra fibers do not help.
+If so, extra fibres do not help.
 Do you drink enough?
-You need 1.5 – 2 liters of fluid in the form of drinks per day.
+You need 1.5 – 2 litres of fluid in the form of drinks per day.
 Be cautious with laxatives and consult your doctor on time.

 This post contains Amazon Affiliate links.
-If you click on one of these links and purchase a product as a result, we may earn a small commission.
+If you click on one of these links and purchase a product, we may earn a small commission.
 This money goes towards the running costs of the site.
 Thank you for supporting Holisticdelsol